All Episodes

 He's doing an interview with the channel.

-He's doing an interview with Fox News, and he's talking about issues that are hurting first responders that were there on a day when America was attacked on its own soil.
+He's doing an interview with Fox News and he's talking about issues that are hurting first responders that were there on a day when America was attacked on its own soil.

-I'll make some calls and see where these guys are on this.
+Mike, I'll make some calls and see where these guys are on this.

 This is stupid.

-Uh 800-941 Sean.
+800-941 Sean.

-All right, so I want to go back.
+So I want to go back.

-The bar, the Mueller issue is over.
+The Mueller issue is over.

-It is they had the time, the money, the resources, and he believes they did a good job, and that decision has been made.
+It is, they had the time, the money, the resources, and he believes they did a good job.

 There's no collusion, no conspiracy, no obstruction.

-There were 11 specific crimes that he chronicled that the Congress should look into for the impeachment of Bill Clinton.
+He publicly had to testify there were 11 specific crimes that he chronicled that the Congress should look into for the impeachment of Bill Clinton.

-He was impeached, he lost his law license, and in fact, Bill Clinton had to pay a large sum of money to Paula Jones in that particular case, et cetera.
+And in fact, Bill Clinton had to pay a large sum of money to Paula Jones in that particular case, et cetera.

-Muller's done.
+Mueller's done.

 Yes, he's concerned about Hillary and a rigged investigation.

-Yes, he's concerned about Pfizer abuse.
+Yes, he's concerned about FISA abuse.

 Yes, he's concerned about intelligence abuse.